moira-alert/doc/source/user_guide/advanced.rst

 Data source
 ------------

-If :ref:`remote-triggers-checker` is enabled, you can choose between following Data Sources:
+If :ref:`graphite-remote-triggers-checker` or :ref:`prometheus-remote-triggers-checker` is enabled, you can choose between following Data Sources:

-- Redis_ — Moira database.
+- Local_ — Moira database.
 By default Redis stores data for only several hours.
   It covers most of user cases when you need real-time alerting.
 - Graphite_ — remote Graphite-like HTTP API.
 It should be used only when you need to get metrics for a large period.
+  (Only if :ref:`graphite-remote-triggers-checker` is enabled)
   .. warning:: Please, use this Data Source with caution.
 It may cause extra load on Graphite HTTP API.

   .. important::

     Please, keep in mind that functions in Remote and Local triggers can work differently.
     To avoid this, make sure you use Carbonapi with the same revision as in Moira.
 Latest Carbonapi listed in :doc:`../changelog`.
+- Prometheus_ — remote Prometheus HTTP API.
+It could be used to select Prometheus metrics via PromQL.
+(Only if :ref:`prometheus-remote-triggers-checker` is enabled)